 Japan was the world’s fifth-largest energy consumer in 2019, importing almost 90% of its energy needs.
-That year, oil, coal and LNG accounted for 85% of Japan’s primary energy mix with renewables and nuclear contributing most of the remainder.
-Oil was the largest source of primary energy in Japan (37.2% in 2019), while coal supplied a quarter of total energy consumption making Japan the world’s third-largest coal importer behind China and India.
+Oil, coal and LNG accounted for 85% of Japan’s primary energy mix in 2020 with renewables and nuclear contributing most of the remainder.
+Oil was the largest source of primary energy in Japan (36.4% in 2020), while coal supplied a quarter of total energy consumption making Japan the world’s third-largest coal importer behind China and India.

-Natural gas, specifically imported LNG, still has a pivotal role to play in that transition.
-LNG as the lowest emission fossil fuel can help to maintain a stable energy supply while dependence on oil and coal is reduced and renewable projects are progressively developed and brought onstream.
-A new industry group has started in 2021 to promote carbon-neutral LNG with the first cargoes already being delivered to Japanese customers.
+Natural gas, specifically imported LNG, still has a pivotal role to play in the renewable transition.
+LNG as the lowest emission fossil fuel can help to maintain stable energy generation reducing dependence on oil and coal with renewable projects progressively developed and brought onstream.
+Further reducing the carbon impact of natural gas is a key part of the plan, introducing hydrogen to the feedstock for gas-fired power plants and increasing carbon neutral LNG cargoes.
+A new industry group started in 2021 to promote carbon-neutral LNG with the first cargoes already being delivered to Japanese customers.

 Other clean energy initiatives being followed up include developing hydrogen and ammonia to be adopted widely as a fuel for power generation, iron and steel making, transport and other uses, replacing fossil fuels such as coal and LNG.

 There remains an argument for replacing nuclear power and coal power generation with LNG to reduce the carbon footprint and mitigate the risk of nuclear accidents that still prey on the minds of many people, as well as backing out dirty coal.
 This would lead to a longer and high-profile role for natural gas through to 2050 and beyond.